-Most four year olds can walk faster and further than their younger counterparts.
+Most 4-year-olds can walk faster and further than their younger counterparts.
 This means that they can venture further afield than the three year olds in a similar time frame.
 The distance can be built up, with the possibility of a buggy for providing a respite period if the distance is great, by swapping the children in and out.

-Like three year olds, four year olds will also enjoy opportunities to pick up 'treasure' and explore exciting nooks and crannies, as well making good use of the street furniture.
+Like 3-year-olds, 4-year-olds will also enjoy opportunities to pick up "treasure" and explore exciting nooks and crannies, as well making good use of the street furniture.
 They can become more involved in the production of resources based on the outing.

-Most four year olds have begun to develop an idea of how familiar places connect, if they have had the opportunity to talk about routes to take the same route over and over again.
-They show this by saying things like 'this is like going to ....'
+Most 4-year-olds have begun to develop an idea of how familiar places connect, if they have had the opportunity to talk about routes to take the same route over and over again.
+They show this by saying things like "this is like going to ...."
 They are beginning to be able to follow simple directions and are beginning to enjoy using left and right.
 They could be encouraged to follow maps and to make maps of their own in the local area.

 They can take an active role in deciding where they would like to go and in the planning of the journey, along with identifying possible risks and ways to alleviate them.
 They will be clear about why they want to go to their preferred destination and will talk about features on the way.